samfun123/BlindMazes/README.md

-Blind Mazes module - Original module credit to JoketteWuzHere Original Source, by request: https://github.com/JoketteWuzHere/Blind-Mazes New code fixes by Riverbui and Samfun123
+Blind Mazes module - Original module created by JoketteWuzHere

+Original Source, by request: https://github.com/JoketteWuzHere/Blind-Mazes

+New code fixes by Riverbui and Samfun123